-When privacy protection is enabled on a camera, two video streams are generated:
+When privacy protection is enabled in the camera configuration, two video streams are archived:

-stream from the video unit where the video content is not anonymized or masked.IMPORTANT: The private stream can only be viewed if the user explicitly requests it and has the Remove privacy protection privilege.
+video unit and the video content is not blurred or masked.NOTE: The confidential stream can only be viewed if the user explicitly requests it and has the Remove privacy protection privilege.